Permissions Required for AWS Accounts

 1. Changes to AWS policies in Cloud Network Security.

 2. To make ActiveChange for AWS available in FireFlow when using unified onboarding with AWS.
-(Note that Unified onboarding is currently in an Early Availability phase.
-(For more information see onboard AWS to both ACE and ASMS simultaneously.)
+For more information see Simultaneously Onboard AWS Accounts into ACE and ASMS.

 The following permissions are part of the AWS IAM role: